zindzigriffin/autonomous-bi-agent/README.md

-Understood.
-I have revised the repository description to strictly follow your formatting constraints by removing all quotation marks and hyphens.

 ### **Autonomous BI Research Agent: A Framework for Traceable Agency**
 **How do we safely transition from AI that talks to AI that acts**